Tweed Collars are Perfect for Dogs, Check the 6 Best Harris, Pink and Red Below

 While all of these dog collars have high ratings, the best bet would have to be the Harris Tweed collar and lead set by Glen Appin.
 It is the best value for money as it comes with a lead and has strong metal fittings and comes in a range of colours and sizes.

-Of course, with Harris Tweed coming in a range of patterns it is all down to personal taste and you may decide to go with the slip-on bow tie by artytarty which can be added to any collar for a special occasion.
+Of course, with Harris Tweed coming in a range of patterns it is all down to personal taste and you may decide to go with the slip-on bow tie which can be added to any collar for a special occasion.
 One thing is certain if you want to have the best-dressed dog around a Tweed dog collar is a great choice for comfort and style.